Rhaqim/doc_analyzer/README.md

 ## Description

-This is a simple document analyzer app that accepts a file upload and outputs the total word count, the count of each word, and the top 10 words by count in descending order.
+This is a simple document analyzer app that can be used to train a model to classify documents into different categories.
+It is separated into three parts:

+1. The Upload (Test data) section, where you can upload documents and get the classification results.
+2. The Upload (Train data) section, where you can upload documents and save them to the database.
+3. The Training section, where you can select documents from the database and train a model to classify them.

 ## Installation